Revolutionary Armed Forces of the People (Guinea-Bissau): Equipment

 Large parts of the equipment of the army of Guinean-Bissau are of Warsaw Pact origin.

 Air Force

-After achieving independence from Portugal, the air force was formed by officers returning from training in Cuba and the USSR.
-The FAGB was re-equipped by the Soviet Union with a limited aid package in which its first combat aircraft were introduced.
+After achieving independence from Portugal, the air force was formed by officers returning from training in Cuba and the Soviet Union.
+The FAGB was re-equipped by the Soviets with a limited aid package in which its first combat aircraft were introduced.

 Navy

 In September 2010, Rear-Admiral Jose Americo Bubo Na Tchuto attempted a coup, but was arrested after failing to gain support.
 "Guinea-Bissau's navy chief, who was arrested last week and accused of trying to stage a coup, has escaped custody and fled to nearby Gambia, the armed forces said on Tuesday."